 - to consolidate the role of academia in the development of biometric technology,

-- to stimulate research collaboration in Biometrics in Europe by organizing activities aimed towards these goals.
+- to stimulate research collaboration in Biometrics in Europe by organizing activities (workshops and conferences) aimed towards these goals.

 - Fostering a European biometrics academia community